robertbenson/openAI_function_calling_demo/README.md

 ### Objective

-"What are the icao codes within 20000 meters of John F Kennedy airport, Dublin and LAX , return long and lat in degrees for each and approximate distance in miles ?".
+"What are the airports (icao codes) within 20000 meters of John F Kennedy airport, Dublin and LAX , return long and lat in degrees for each and approximate distance in miles ?".

-_An ICAO is a 4 digit alphanumeric that uniquely identifies an airport/airfield. e.g. EINN is the ICAO for Shannon Airport, Ireland._
+An ICAO code is a zip code for an airport.
+It is a 4 digit alphanumeric that uniquely identifies an airport/airfield. e.g. EINN is the ICAO for Shannon Airport, Ireland.
+KJFK is the code for John F Kennedy.

+This request would not be a typical use case.
+It does however demonstrate the type of respondes that OpenAI can return.

 # [Function Calling](https://cookbook.openai.com/examples/how_to_call_functions_with_chat_models) - with model generated arguments